Jacalz/sparta/README.md

 ## Downloads

-Please visit the [release page](https://github.com/Jacalz/sparta/releases) for downloading the latest release.
+Please visit the [release page](https://github.com/Jacalz/sparta/releases) for downloading the latest releases.
-Versions for Linux, MacOS, Windows and FreeBSD on `x86-64` and `arm64` architectures are available.
-An Android version might come in the future.
+Versions for Linux (`x86-64` and `arm64`), MacOS and Windows (`x86-64`) are avaliable.
+Support for FreeBSD is coming soon.

 Systems that have [Go](https://golang.org) and the [required prequsites for Fyne](https://fyne.io/develop/) installed can alternatively install using `go get`:
 ```bash